thuy-n/bst-neuromaps/README.md

 ## Contributing
 We welcome contributions from the community to help improve and expand the functionality of the neuromaps plugin.
 Feel free to submit pull requests, report issues, or provide suggestions!
-Your feedback in invaluable in ensuring a user-friendly experience for researchers worldwide.
+Your feedback is invaluable in ensuring a user-friendly experience for researchers worldwide.
 We believe that open science is most impactful when the countless everyone is provided with equal access to the newest and greatest resources in the field.

 ## Citations
 Please cite the original conception of the neuromaps toolbox [Markello, Hansen et al., 2022](https://www.nature.com/articles/s41592-022-01625-w) when using this plugin.
 If you used any of the included maps, please also cite the original papers that publish the data.
 References for each map can be found in [the Excel sheet](https://docs.google.com/spreadsheets/d/1R0usElQw1HCYaIGMpgJk-u3HcL6N1nQ1/edit?usp=sharing&ouid=114237437498686296895&rtpof=true&sd=true).